dsanson/dsanson.github.com/gizmos/_posts/2010-04-06-unofficial-osu-philosophy-department-colloquia-calendar.markdown

 title: Unofficial OSU Philosophy Department Colloquia Calendar
 section: gizmos
 comments: 1
+excerpt: This is not the [official calendar](http://philosophy.osu.edu/news/colloquia/default.cfm) for our department colloquia.
+This is an unofficial google calendar which I maintain for my own use.
+It differs from the official calendar in a few important ways
 ---

 This is not the [official calendar](http://philosophy.osu.edu/news/colloquia/default.cfm) for our department colloquia.
 This is an unofficial google calendar which I maintain for my own use.
 It differs from the official calendar in a few important ways: